micheleangioni/node-messagebrokers/readme.md

 **Instantiating a Client**

-Instantiation is equal for all clients.
+Instantiation is the same for all clients.
 In order to create an instance, it's enough to provide the topic list when using the client factory:

 ```js